Why Am I Running Out Of Hot Water So Fast?

 Quick fixes you can try yourself

-• Set the thermostat correctly.
-Keep it between 120°F and 140°F for optimal performance.
+Set the thermostat correctly.
+Keep it between 120°F and 140°F, with the safety note above in mind.

-• Spread out your hot water usage.
-Try to avoid using it all at the same time.
+Spread out your hot water usage.
+Try not to run showers, the dishwasher, and laundry at the same time.

-These are small steps, but they can improve water quality.
+These are small steps, but together they make a noticeable difference in how long your hot water lasts.

 Repairs that need a licensed plumber

-• When the immersion tube needs to be replaced.
+• When the dip tube needs to be replaced.

-• If electrical or gas connections need to be checked.
-A problem with these connections can reduce the heater’s efficiency and even pose a risk to your home.
+• When gas or electrical connections need inspection.
+A problem here reduces efficiency and can pose a real risk to your home.

-In these situations, contact a professional.
-An improper repair can compromise safety and cause further damage.
+An improper repair on a water heater can compromise safety and cause further damage.
+If you are not certain, call someone.

 When it’s time to replace the unit instead of repairing it